Remote creation of invoices

 Details section

-This is where the actual invoice content (such as the item descriptions, totals and any notes) is supplied.
-No content validation is performed on this data, so you should ensure that the amounts shown within the invoice content match the total amount that is specified as the invoice amount.
+The details section contains the actual content of the invoice, such as item descriptions, totals, and notes.
+It's important to note that no content validation is performed on this data, so it is the merchant's responsibility to ensure that the amounts within the invoice details match the total invoice amount specified.

 Layout 1: Basic invoice with a simple item and cost entry for each line.